vmware/weathervane/doc/userDocs/usersGuide.md

 This task shows how to increase the load on the SUT by using a larger configuration size for your application instances.

-Weathervane currently supports three configuration sizes for the Auction
+Weathervane currently supports five configuration sizes for the Auction
-application: `micro`, `xsmall, and `small`.
+application: `micro`, `xsmall`, `small2`, `small2-applimit2`, and `small2-applimit1`.
 Additional sizes will be added in future releases.
 Each size corresponds to a fixed configuration of the Weathervane Auction application and an appropriate number of workload driver nodes.
 Larger configurations will support a large user load, and may come closer to maxing out the capabilities of your cluster.
 A different configuration size may also be more representative of production applications to be deployed on the SUT.
 More detail about the configuration sizes is given in